 PolyShot Surfacing Limitations

 With thin tubes or labyrinth structures, the degree of homogenization achieved by PSS can vary.
 The reason is that the energy applied to internal geometries, outside of the line of sight, is lower after the deflection of the beads.
-Longer process durations can mitigate this to some degree.
+Longer process durations can mitigate this to some dege.

 Heavy parts, with fragile geometries such as antennas or pins, can be damaged during processing.
 While PSS is perfectly designed for processing hard polymers such as PA11 or PA12, it is not suitable for flexible materials such as TPU, as the elasticity of the material absorbs the energy.